 With that in mind, TheFutureEconomy.ca asked expert Dr. Rob Annan, President and CEO of Genome Canada, to detail Canada’s response to this unprecedented crisis.
 Hear from Dr. Annan as he outlines the initial research projects being funded in Canada, the strengths of Canada’s research ecosystem, and the role our researchers are playing in the global fight for COVID-19 treatments and cure.

-- Canada’s Research Ecosystem & the Global Response
+Canada’s Research Ecosystem and Response to Covid-19

 Canada’s Ability to Respond to the Coronavirus Pandemic

 Canada is a world-leader when it comes to health-related genomics research.
-It was actually a Canadian group who sequenced the SARS genome back in 2003 and that group and many others are using what we learned from that case to tackle the coronavirus that we have today.
+It was actually a Canadian group that sequenced the SARS genome back in 2003, and that group and many others are using what we learned from that case to actually tackle the coronavirus that we have today.

-Healthcare and Research Priorities Canada must focus on.
+Healthcare and Research Priorities Canada Must Focus On

 What we are seeing now is probably an appropriate response, which is that we are actually finding a lot of different approaches across the country and around the world, and what we really need is actually a lot of different people trying a lot of different things in order to identify what works.
-Leadership is clearly important and I give full marks to the federal government and the provincial governments for being open and communicative about their intentions and by taking bold action.
+Leadership is clearly important, and I give full marks to the federal government and the provincial governments for being open and communicative about their intentions and by taking bold action.

-And so leadership matters but at the same time I would say community-driven responses led by researchers who are open with their results, sharing their data and information and working collaboratively across borders is really going to be the key to helping us find the quickest way to solve this crisis.
+And so leadership matters, but at the same time I would say community-driven responses led by researchers who are open with their results, sharing their data and information, and working collaboratively across borders is really going to be the key to helping us find the quickest way to solve this crisis.

 The Value of Genomics in Fighting the Coronavirus